 Starting your own home decor business can be a great way to turn your passion for interior design into a career.
-But like any other business, there are a few key steps you need to take before you can get started.
-Here is a checklist of the essentials you’ll need to get your business off the ground.
+But, like any other business, there are a few key steps you need to take before you can get started.
+Here is a checklist of the major steps you’ll need to take to get your business off the ground.

 Related: How to write a business plan

 Starting a home decor business requires not only creativity and passion but also a significant financial investment.
 Making sure you have access to the money is an important step in launching your business and here are several sources of funding to consider:

 Personal savings: Using your savings is often the easiest and fastest way to access startup capital.
 It avoids interest and loan payments.
 However, make sure not to wipe out your emergency fund if your business launch doesn’t go exactly as planned.

 Friends and family: Some entrepreneurs turn to their inner circle for financial support.
 While this can be a quick and uncomplicated way to raise funds, it can also put personal relationships at risk if the business struggles.
 Make sure you outline the terms clearly, just like you would with any other investor.